|

 clear from contemporary accounts, and the time frame, that the atrocity was

-not provoked by a civilian guerrilla campaign but was a Nanjing
+not provoked by a civilian guerrilla campaign but was a After

 the fall of Lushan the Japanese turned their attention to Wei Hai and